About

 2. The methotrexate dose/route optimisation trial (The MethMax Trial, coordinated by MUW, Vienna), aims to optimize the MTX dose and route;

-3. The therapeutic drug monitoring (TDM) trial (The RA-DRUM Trial coordinated by DS, Oslo), aims to determine if with dose adjustment according to serum drug levels and anti-drug antibodies improves effectiveness during maintenance therapy with TNF inhibitors.
+3. The therapeutic drug monitoring (TDM) trial, known as the RA-DRUM Trial coordinated by DS in Oslo, aims to determine if dose adjustment based on serum drug levels and anti-drug antibodies improves the effectiveness of maintenance therapy with TNF inhibitors.

 Refers to “the scientific study of methods to promote the systematic uptake of research findings and other evidence-based practices into routine practice and, hence, to improve the quality and effectiveness of health services and care”.
 This will be reached through: